justchronn42-star/VI-PS-Veda-Innovations-Pharmaceutical-System-Portable-Version/README.md

 **The ₱ (peso sign) shows as a box or question mark in PDFs** → This shouldn't happen with the bundled fonts, but if it does, ensure the `target/` folder wasn't modified — the fat JAR includes the required Unicode font files.

----

-## 📞 Support

-For technical issues, contact your system administrator or the developer who provided this software.